zakirullin/cognitive-load/README.md

   Code Complexity vs. Experience from <a href="https://twitter.com/flaviocopes">@flaviocopes</a>
 </details>

-**If you are holding a lot of facts not directly relevant to the problem at hand, think about future developers, yourself included.
+**If you are holding a lot of facts in your head, think about future developers, yourself included.
 They would have to recreate this high cognitive load.**

 *Contributions are welcome!* 🚀